 This course is available in self-paced format.
-The deadlines associated with the graded quizzes and labs are set to the end date of the course, which is November 28th, 23:30 UTC.
+Deadlines associated with the graded quizzes and labs are set to the end date of the course, which is displayed on the course Home page.
+You can listen to the lecture, attempt the quizzes, and work on the labs exercises at any time prior to the deadline.
 You should complete the quizzes/labs on your own to fully learn the material before you start the next module.